ngaioKhauri/quest-submissions/README.md

 **2. Describe a situation where a resource might be better to use than a struct.**

+A resource might be better to use than a struct when you want something that is unique and not possible to copy.

-If you want to buy an expensive virtual item over Flow, you would want to use a resource because a resource cannot be copied.
+E.g. if you want to buy an expensive virtual item over Flow, you would want to use a resource instead of a struct because a resource cannot be copied.
 Using a resource for the expensive virtual item ensures that only one instance of it will exist at a time.
 This way, after I buy the item, I know that the seller can't just re-sell it to other folks.

 **3. What is the keyword to make a new resource?**